-Is the oldest type of “permanent” life insurance and it too offers cash value, guaranteed death benefits, living benefits and cash value loan options.
+Is the oldest type of “permanent” life insurance and it too offers cash value, guaranteed death benefits, living benefits, and cash value loan options.
 The main difference with whole life is that interest is credited based on Dividends.
-These dividends are based on many factors but mainly they are based on the companies profitability, and Directors of the companies decision to declare a dividend payout rate.
+These dividends are based on many factors but mainly they are based on the companies profitability and the Directors of the companies decision to declare a dividend payout rate.
 Historically, dividends have been declining over the past few decades.
 This can be linked to the fact that interest rates are low and an insurance company’s profitability is linked to their individual investment performance which is consistent with a majority share in bonds.
 As bond yields have reduced over the years so have aspects of profitability.

 Other factors included, how many new policies were purchased and how many claims were paid out.
-Generally, Whole Life offers a higher Guaranteed cash value but in turn most people will pay a higher premium for equal, level, coverage vs a Universal Life policy.
-The loan options (accessing cash value) can also be less favorable to the policy holder.
+Generally, Whole Life offers a higher Guaranteed cash value but in turn, most people will pay a higher premium for equal, level, coverage vs a Universal Life policy.
+The loan options (accessing cash value) can also be less favorable to the policyholder.
 Living benefits are limited and oftentimes require an additional premium to have.

 Complete the form to instantly get access to our free book.